doorbell/blog/content/post/integrations/flowdock-hipchat.md

 Go ahead, give it a try!
 If you haven't got an account yet, go sign up now: [https://doorbell.io](https://doorbell.io)!

-PS You can keep up to date either via this blog, or you can follow Doorbell on [Twitter](https://twitter.com/doorbell_io).
+P.S.
+You can keep up to date either via this blog, or you can follow Doorbell on [Twitter](https://twitter.com/doorbell_io).